 by Jim Reader

-He was just a mite too young to go
+But he was a mite too young to go

 When the hunt was over-and-done